 Purpose and objectives

 Grassland strongholds with both climate and land-cover suitability for grassland birds, both now and into the future, include many areas in the UMRB, but only 9% of these areas are currently protected (Grand et al., 2019).
 Our study combines ecological information regarding the biodiversity of grassland bird species in the UMRB with social-value information describing the spatial distribution and relative intensity of residents’ conservation and recreation values to identify value hotspots.
 The hotspots are characterized by their differences or similarities and evaluated relative to the potential loss of grassland bird species habitat in unprotected areas.
-This integrated view is placed within the context of potential management actions, which can vary according to the potential tradeoffs between social values and biodiversity as well as environmental conditions that can impact both.
+This integrated view is placed within the context of potential management actions, which can vary according to the potential synergies and tradeoffs between social values and biodiversity as well as environmental conditions that can impact both.
 The result is a defined space for land and resource managers to consider future management decisions and conservation priorities based on a more comprehensive view of values and risks.

 Our study seeks to improve upon previous attempts to combine social and ecological data for prioritizing areas for conservation by providing an integrated view of social values and biodiversity in relation to the potential risks of bird species habitat loss in unprotected areas of the UMRB to better inform management decision making.
-We use a robust spatial modeling of social values attributed to cultural ecosystems, combine them with relevant ecological data, and use statistical methods to quantify and explicitly characterize different combinations of social values and biodiversity across one of the largest areas studied to date.
+We use a robust spatial modeling of social values attributed to cultural ecosystem services, combine them with relevant ecological data, and use statistical methods to quantify and explicitly characterize different combinations of social values and biodiversity across one of the largest areas studied to date.
 The study objective is achieved by answering the following questions: 1) What areas within the UMRB landscapes are most valued by residents for conservation and recreation?; 2) How do UMRB residents’ values for conservation and recreation align with grassland bird biodiversity?; and 3) Based on the spatial alignment of grassland bird biodiversity with conservation and recreation values with predicted future land-use change, how can results be used to develop a decision space to help target conservation strategies and implementation (e.g., CRP/Grassland CRP) most effectively?

 METHODS